thoelf/Linux-Stream-Player/README.md

 and [CamillaDSP on diyAudio](https://github.com/HEnquist/pycamilladsp).

 I have got my filter parameters from measurements using a USB microphone and REW, refer to [Room EQ Wizard](https://www.roomeqwizard.com/).

-CamillaDSP is in the audio chain in both use cases described below.

 ## Playing music locally on the server
 LSP uses LMS (Logitech Media Server) with SqueezeLite as the player.
 Both programs are installed on the server and plays local and streamed music.
 My source of streamed music is Deezer, but other streaming services are supported and available as plugins to LMS.